Documentation Index

 Slate-Hosted Application Page

 Slate-Hosted Application Page-scoped forms create custom pages that can be added to the Slate-hosted application through the Application Editor.
-Use this scope for custom application pages that need application-page behavior and support for page-construction widgets such as references or school reports.
+Use this scope for custom application pages.
+They can host any page-construction widget.

 Person Page